mozilla/network-pulse-api/README.md

 ## Resetting your database because of incompatible model changes

 When working across multiple branches with multiple model changes, it sometimes becomes necessary to reset migrations and build a new database from scratch.
-You can either do this manually by deleting your `db.sqlite3` as well as all model migration files that start with a number (**except** for the 0001 migration for `issues`, which comes also instantiates various entries and should never be deleted), but because this is inconvenient, there is a helper script to do this for you.
+You can either do this manually by deleting your `db.sqlite3` as well as all model migration files that start with a number (**except** for the 0001 migration for `issues`, which instantiates various records in addition to simply boostrapping the issues table, and should never be deleted), but because this is inconvenient, there is a helper script to do this for you.

 Simply run `python reset_database.py` and the steps mentioned above will be run automatically.

 **Note:** This does wipe *everything* so you will still need to call `python manage.py createsuperuser` to make sure you have a super user set up again.